HoxelDraw/4DO-Specification/README.md

 An Orientation is **OPTIONAL**.
 If one is not provided, the orientation is assumed to be X-right, Y-up, Z-forward, W-over.

-If an Orientation is provided, it **MUST** be listed only once and before any Vertices are listed.
+If an Orientation is provided, it **MUST** be listed only once and before any Vertex Positions are listed.

 Model Orientation is defined using the `orient` command, followed by a space-separated list of signed axes that correspond to the Right, Up, Forward, and Over directions.
 Each of the X, Y, Z, and W axes **MUST** be included exactly once.

+The Orientation should be used to orient only Vertex Position and Vertex Normal, but should not affect Vertex Texture Coordinate.

 #### Examples
 ```